Beginner’s Guide to Loose Leaf Tea

 Tea is one of the oldest and most popular beverages in the world.
 Legend has it that tea was discovered by the mythic Chinese emperor Shen Nong when tea leaves were carried by the wind into his kettle of boiling water.
 After tasting the potent brew, he celebrated tea as a tonic and recorded it in his encyclopedia of medicine.

-Black tea, green tea, oolong, white and pu’er are all from the same Camellia Sinensis plant.
+Black tea, green tea, oolong, white and pu’er are all produced from the Camellia Sinensis plant.
 The difference in taste among kinds of tea comes from where they grow, when they are picked, and how they are processed.
 All teas contain caffeine- even decaffeinated teas contain small amounts.
 It is the caffeine in tea that made it so popular in early history with many Buddhist monks drinking tea to stay awake for long meditation.

 Why drink fine loose leaf tea?